Robert Wise: Later years

 Wise, a lifelong liberal, contributed to charitable organizations, including the American Civil Liberties Union, and established the Robert E. Wise Foundation to provide financial assistance to causes in the Los Angeles area.
 Wise's private papers are housed at the University of Southern California.

 As Wise's directing career slowed, he took a more active role in supporting the film industry.
 He became a governor of the Academy of Motion Picture Arts and Sciences in 1966 and served for 19 years until becoming president from 1985 through 1988.
 He had previously been president of the Directors Guild of America from 1971 to 1975.
 He also sat on the Board of Trustees of the American Film Institute and chaired its Center for Advanced Film Studies.
 Wise was named chairman of the Directors Guild of America's special projects committee in 1980, organizing its fiftieth anniversary celebration in New York in 1986.
 In addition, Wise was a leading member of the National Council of the Arts and Sciences, the Department of Film at the Museum of Modern Art in New York, and the Motion Picture Country House and Hospital.

 During the 1980s and 1990s Wise served on the advisory board of the National Student Film Institute.

 Wise also encouraged young filmmakers and responded to inquiries from fans and film students.
 Wise supervised Emilio Estevez's debut as a director in Wisdom (1986) and was its executive producer.
 Wise also made a cameo performance in John Landis' The Stupids (1996).

 In his later years, Wise continued to be active in productions of DVD versions of his films, including making public appearances promoting those films.
 His last contributions were to the DVD commentaries of The Sound of Music, The Haunting and The Set-Up.
 He also oversaw the DVD commentaries of The Sand Pebbles and Executive Suite.
 He also oversaw and provided DVD commentary for his Director's Edition of Star Trek: The Motion Picture, which included re-edited scenes, new optical effects and a new sound mix.
 This was the director's final project before his death.

 Personal life

 On May 25, 1942, Wise married actress Patricia Doyle.
-Throughout their long life together, Wise and his wife enjoyed entertaining and traveling, before she died of cancer on September 22, 1975.
+Throughout their long marriage, Wise and his first wife enjoyed entertaining and traveling, before she died of cancer on September 22, 1975.
 The couple had one son, Robert, who became an assistant cameraman.
 On January 29, 1977, Wise married Millicent Franklin.
 Millicent died on August 31, 2010, at Cedars-Sinai Hospital, Los Angeles.

 Wise had an expansive bungalow on the Universal Studios lot and owned a modern California beach house.
 He continued to screen films for personal enjoyment and had "final cut" decisions on his films.

 Wise suffered a heart attack and was rushed to UCLA Medical Center, where he died of heart failure on September 14, 2005, four days after his 91st birthday.